JeremyLikness/ng2ts-workshop-v2/README.md

 `npm i -g angular-cli@1.0.0-beta.24`

+>Note: after this course was created, the Angular CLI was moved from `angular-cli` to `@angular/cli`.
+The former version still works and should be used for this workshop, as the new CLI version *has not been tested* with this workshop as of Feb 20 2017.
+You can safely ignore the errors about it being deprecated for now.

 **Visual Studio Code** Interactive Development Environment (IDE): [Install from this Link](https://code.visualstudio.com/)

 Optional Container Platform: **Docker** [Install from this Link](https://www.docker.com)